Lý Long Tường: Descendants in Korea

 Today, there are some 1500 households in North Korea and 600 in South Korea with connections to Lý Long Tường.
 A descendant of Lý Long Tường, Lee Chang Kun (Ly Xuong Can), and Ly Sang Joon (Ly Tung Tuan, the Founder of Golden Bridge Finance Group) visits Lý's temple in Dinh Bang village in Bắc Ninh Province every year with his family living and sends money to help in the reconstruction of the temple.
 He has also invested in local projects and together with this family took up Vietnamese citizenship in 2010.
 His son born in 1997 was named Ly Viet Quoc.
 At the end of 1995, a report on Lý Long Tường was broadcast by South Korean TV channel KBS.

-Lý Long Tường was also the founder of one of the Korean clans, Hwasan Lee clan.
+Lý Long Tường was also the progenitor of a Korean clan - the Hwasan Lee clan.